gadgetproject/.github/profile/README.md

 # Commercial Use

 Everything here is licenced as [Creative Commons Zero](https://creativecommons.org/share-your-work/public-domain/cc0) - essentially Public Domain.
 That means if you want to build and sell these gadgets then feel free!
 An acknowledgement would be nice but we leave that to your own conscience.

+# Get involved!

+If you'd like to help out please raise an [issue](https://github.com/gadgetproject/.github/issues) asking for an invitation to join Gadget Project.